Gender affirming hormone treatment

 Gender Minorities Aotearoa advocates for a ‘harm reduction’ model that removes barriers to care, but currently it can be challenging.

 The current recommendation is to use the Guidelines for Gender Affirming Healthcare.
 (2018).

 First, establish how they can show basic respect for your gender.
 Be clear with your provider about the sex/gender you were assigned at birth, whether you are intersex (if you know this), and what your actual gender (or ‘gender identity’) is.
 Tell them how you like to be referred to (she, he, ko ia, they, etc).

 Next, it may help if they know it’s not a passing idea – if you’ve felt this way for a long time, tell them.

 These are all standard lines of questioning.
-While you can probably guess the ideal answers, none of the less ideal answers should prevent you from being prescribed HRT.
-The only “hard nos” are hormone-sensitive cancers (such as testicular or cervical).
+While you can probably guess the ideal answers, none of the less ideal answers should prevent you from being prescribed hormones.

-It’s all about weighing risks vs. Benefits, so lower your risk factors and be sure to tell your healthcare provider how positively HRT will impact your life!
+It’s all about weighing risks vs. benefits, so lower your risk factors and be sure to tell your healthcare provider how positively hormone treatment will impact your life!

 Fertility preservation should also be discussed.

 There is no one right or wrong way to transition, and accessing medical treatments is becoming simpler as more people transition in a variety of ways.